thalestmm/ccbot/README.md

 python main.py
 ```

-The default duration is set to 5 minutes (300 seconds).
+The default duration is set to 5 minutes (300 seconds), but you can change it in the `config.yaml` file.

-The final result will be displayed in the `stdout` as a logging information.
+The final result will be displayed in the `stdout` as an INFO log.